tuxtor/the-j/src/jbake/content/blog/2019/2019-04-17-Evaluating-Kotlin-caveats-JavaEE.md

 If you have a couple of years in the JVM space you probably remember that **Scala, Ceylon and Kotlin have been considered as better Javas**.
 I do a lot of development in different languages including Java for backends, Kotlin for mobile, JavaScript on front-ends, Bash for almost every automation task so I knew the streghts of Kotlin from the mobile space where is specially important, basically most of the Java development on Android is currently a Java 7+Lambdas experience.

-My top three features that could help you in your EE tasks are
+My top five features that could help you in your EE tasks are
 * One line functions
 * Public by default
 * Multiline Strings